Document User Behavior Anticipation Stage in BID Framework

 #>

-#> Suggestions: Attention Bias mitigation: Consider how this bias affects user decisions Belief Perseverance mitigation: Proactively show content that might disprove initial assumptions Cognitive Load mitigation: Use tabs or collapsible sections to organize complex information Accessibility mitigation: Test color combinations with WebAIM's contrast checker to meet WCAG standards Consider also addressing these common biases: anchoring, framing, confirmation accessibility considerations have been included in bias mitigations.
+#> Suggestions: Attention Bias mitigation: Consider how this bias affects user decisions Belief Perseverance mitigation: Proactively show content that might disprove initial assumptions Accessibility mitigation: Test color combinations with WebAIM's contrast checker to meet WCAG standards Consider also addressing these common biases: anchoring, framing, confirmation Accessibility considerations have been included in bias mitigations

 #>